hykilpikonna/AquaDX/docs/frequently_asked_questions.md

 * Take jar file (`aqua.jar`) from newer release and replace it
 * Copy your current DB file (`data/db.sqlite`) and config file (`application.properties`) to newer release folder

+### `Port 80 was already in use` occurs when I try to start a server!
+Identity which process is using 80 port then terminate it.
+Game won't connect to Aqua server if port is different then 80 port, so it is necessary.

 ## Game
 ### Can I use unmodified cabinets or games with this server?
 No. This is due to hardened security measures which SEGA made.